ethereum/guide/scenarios_editor.md

 ###Rebuilding a scenario

+Each time a transaction is modified or an account added, the scenario has to be rebuilt for modifications to become effective.
+Note that if a scenario is rebuilt the web frontend (local storage) may also need to be reset (this is not done automatically be Mix).

 ###Creating a transaction
 Let’s get some ether sent to Bob.
 Create another account named “Bob” with zero ether balance.